 Lectures

-ADFAS also aims to bring like minded people together in a social atmosphere so lectures are followed or preceded by light refreshments.
+ArtsNational aims to bring like minded people together in a social atmosphere so lectures are followed or preceded by light refreshments.
 In addition, some societies arrange a social calendar of outings and events.

-The lecture series generally runs from March to early November with societies presenting between 8 and 10 lectures over this period.
+The lecture series runs from March to early November with societies presenting between 8 and 10 lectures over this period.
 Joining fees vary between societies and some societies will also accept guests.
 Please explore the Society section of this website to locate a society near you.

-A Sample of 2023 Lectures
+A Sample of 2024 Lectures

 CONTACT US and we’ll get you CONNECTED

-ADFAS is open to everyone and new members are always very welcome
+ArtsNational is open to everyone and new members are always very welcome

 Follow Us on Facebook